15 Bites of Divorce Advice

 - “Making the decision to divorce was not easy and by the time I had said the words “I want a divorce,” I realized I had already mourned the marriage and moved on, making it too late for reconciliation.
 Ironically my spouse actually seemed blind-sided.”

-- “My spouse did made a last-ditch effort to save our marriage, but it was kind of ‘Dr. Jekyll and Mr. Hyde.’
+- “My spouse did make a last-ditch effort to save our marriage, but it was kind of ‘Dr. Jekyll and Mr. Hyde.’
 One moment he is buying me meaningful gifts, and the next moment he was furious and blaming me.
 It was exhausting.”

 - “We actually went to counseling, but the drama continued because she was unable to look inside herself for the changes needed.
 Ultimately, I could no longer handle the anger, and the separation began.”